-Simply speaking, mechanical engineering deals with anything that moves, from the tiniest micro-particle to the largest spacecraft, and even the human body—one of our most complex machines.
+Simply speaking, mechanical engineering deals with understanding how things work, from the tiniest micro-particle to the largest spacecraft, and even the human body—one of our most complex machines.
 It is the broadest of all engineering disciplines, and interdisciplinary work is key to our department’s success.
-Our flexible curriculum focuses on energy, materials and manufacturing of all sorts, as well as dynamics, robotics, design and controls.

 What do mechanical engineers do?

 Mechanical engineers are at the center of technological and environmental advancements and work broadly in mechanical, environmental and material-based problems.
 Mechanical engineers design and create everything from microsensors, medical devices, computers and car engines to robots, cookstoves, sports equipment and airplanes.

 What problems are mechanical engineers trying to solve?

 Mechanical engineers seek new knowledge through research, creative design and development, and with the construction, control, management and sales of the devices and systems needed by society.
 Mechanical engineers ask:

 - How can we identify and develop efficient, renewable sources of energy and scale to meet the world’s energy needs amid a rapidly warming planet?